 - Grill the chicken on both sides, turning occasionally, until browned and cooked through, 5-6 minutes for breasts and 12-14 minutes for thighs.

-- Transfer the chicken to a serving platter, sprinkle with parsley, and serve.
+- Transfer to a serving platter, sprinkle with parsley, and serve.

 - Balsamic Vinaigrette: I use my recipe for mason jar honey balsamic vinaigrette dressing in the recipe.
 The sweetness of the dressing helps with the browning and the dressing is lightly salted so you won't have too much salt even with salting the chicken as well.
 Commercial dressing will likely have much more salt so keep that in mind if you are buying the dressing.

-- Chicken Cutlets: You can also use the more traditional style of cutlets where you cut the chicken into two pieces instead of three.
-In that case, you will need to pound the cutlets to an even thickness since one end of the chicken is thicker than the other.
+- Chicken Cutlets: You can also use the more traditional style of cutlets where you cut the breast into two pieces instead of three.
+In that case, you will need to pound the cutlets to an even thickness since one end of the breast is thicker than the other.